-Pre-Tax Transportation Benefits – A monthly pre-tax deduction, up to $245/month, to pay for transit or vanpool expenses.
+- Pre-Tax Benefit – A monthly pre-tax deduction, up to $130/month, to pay for transit or vanpool expenses

-Employer-Paid Transportation Benefits – A monthly subsidy for transportation expenses equivalent to the price of the San Francisco Muni Fast Pass (including BART travel), currently $74/month.
+- Employer-Paid Benefit – A monthly subsidy for transit or vanpool expenses equivalent to the price of the San Francisco Muni Fast Pass (including BART travel)

-Employer-Provided Transportation – A company-funded bus or van service between employee homes
+- Employer-Provided Transportation – A company-funded bus or van service to and from the workplace

 Compliance Reporting Form